 Two little granddaughters came afterward, one for my daughter and then one for my middle son.
 Two adorable little girls, they are 5 and 2 now.
-They are a little more independent, they are future women.
-I can already see the progression of their little personalities, I know they will be strong.
+They are a little more independent; they are future women.
+I can already see the progression of their little personalities.
+I know they will be strong.
 Being female-- well, we have an instant connection.
 I know what little girls like to do, I know how they think.
-I used to be one and I also gave birth to one.
+I used to be one, and I also gave birth to one.
 I can just imagine our future, we are going to have a blast!
-I can see it now—lots of girly stuff, late night giggles and talks about boys.
+I can see it now—lots of girly stuff, late-night giggles, and talks about boys.

 Number 5 is due in June.
 He'll be the son of my middle son.
 The child most like me in personality.
-I can't wait to hold him, rock him, pray for him, sing to him.
+I can't wait to hold him, rock him, pray for him, and sing to him.

 Now I pray for my grandchildren.
-All the same prayers really, all the same love...
+All the same prayers, really, all the same love...

 That's my new job.
 Oh, I still pray for my children, but now I also pray for their children.